LindenParkesLab/snaplab.github.io/docs/documentation/project_guidelines.md

 {:toc}

 ---
-A core component of a project at the SNaP Lab is its documentation.
+A core component of a project at the SNaP lab is its documentation.
 Each lab member is expected to host and document a project's code on the lab's GitHub repository and use that same repository to create a summary webpage, using GitHub Pages.

 # Managing a project on GitHub